microsoft/FHIR-Converter/docs/how-to-guides/configuration-settings.md

 The FHIR converter APIs come pre-packaged with [default Liquid templates](https://github.com/microsoft/FHIR-Converter/tree/main/data/Templates) for the supported conversion scenarios.

-However, to allow the ability to use custom Liquid templates for custom transformation requirements, your FHIR converter service can be configured to integrate with your template store.
+However, to allow the ability to use custom Liquid templates for custom transformation requirements (see [Customize templates](customize-templates.md) to learn more about how to customize templates), your FHIR converter service can be configured to integrate with your template store.

-Refer [Enable template store integration](enable-template-store-integration.md) for detailed instructions on configuring your FHIR converter service with custom templates.
+Refer [Enable template store integration](enable-template-store-integration.md) for detailed instructions on configuring your FHIR converter service with your custom template store.

 ## Monitoring